J. Murray Bartels: Family

 Barthels was born in Warrenton, Fauquier County, Virginia, one of six or so siblings born to Hermann Friedrich Bartels and Sally Innes Bartels.
 His father was born in Germany.

 Collecting interests

 Bartels was primarily interested in United States postal stationery and became an expert on the subject.
 He published the result of his studies in J.M.
-Bartels and Co.'s Catalogue and Reference List of the Stamped Envelopes, Wrappers and Letter Sheets in 1897, and several editions of Envelopes of the United States, from 1910-38.
+Bartels and Co.'s Catalogue and Reference List of the Stamped Envelopes, Wrappers and Letter Sheets in 1897, and several editions of Envelopes of the United States, from 1910 to 1938.

 In 1943, he published a two volume set on stamped envelopes and wrappers.
 He published philatelic literature on other philatelic subjects, such as The Postage Stamps of the Philippines (co-authored with F.A.
 Foster and F.L.
 Palmer, in 1904), Bartel's Checklist of Canal Zone Stamps, in 1906 and 1908, and United States Virgin Islands (co-authored with Bertram William Henry Poole) in 1917.